LSSTDESC/gcr-catalogs/Configuration.md

 Defaults for certain other parameters are dependent on where you're running.
 Currently recognized sites in the GCRCatalogs sense are "nersc", "in2p3" and "nersc_public".
-If you are running at NERSC, GCRCatalogs will detect that and use the value 'nersc'.
+If you are running at NERSC, GCRCatalogs will detect that and use the value "nersc".

 ### How and When to Set Site